 - Installation of ecological covers that act as thermal insulation and heat accumulator in winter, and as a heat absorber in summer.

 - Minimization of the perimeter of the house.

 - Optimization of water use (gray water with treatment plant, reuse for irrigation of common areas, etc.)

 - Design of interior patios that facilitate direct solar radiation in some rooms of the house.

 Bioclimatic houses vs. Passive houses: what is the difference?

 Bioclimatic architecture is closely related to the “passive house” movement, which we have already talked about in our article Advantages of buying a passive house.

-However, although both houses built with the Sky Marketing standard and those designed with bioclimatic architecture techniques have low energy consumption, their objectives and application techniques are different.
+However, although both houses built with the lahore smart city standard and those designed with bioclimatic architecture techniques have low energy consumption, their objectives and application techniques are different.